-SKEENA ESTABLISHES 21A WEST ZONE CONTINUITY AT ESKAY CREEK WITH 2.27 G/T AUEQ OVER 50.00 METRES
+SKEENA EXTENDS ESKAY CREEK RIFT WITH NEW DISCOVERY INTERSECTING 4.46 G/T AUEQ OVER 32.19 METRES

-Skeena Resources Ltd. has released drilling results from the 2022 regional and near-mine exploration programs at the Eskay Creek gold-silver project in the Golden Triangle of British Columbia.
-Analytical results and reference images from the recently completed drill holes are presented on the company's website.
-Additional results will be reported once available.
+Skeena Resources Ltd. has released drilling results from the very first deep drill hole that successfully intersected the down-dip extension of the Eskay Creek deposits as part of the continuing 2022 regional and near-mine exploration programs at the Eskay Creek gold-silver project in the Golden Triangle of British Columbia.
+Analytical results from recently completed drill hole SK-22-1081 are detailed in this release as well as on the company's website.

 About Skeena Resources Ltd.

-Skeena is a Canadian mining exploration and development company focused on revitalizing the past-producing Eskay Creek gold-silver mine located in Tahltan territory in the Golden Triangle of northwest British Columbia, Canada.
-The company released a feasibility study for Eskay Creek in September, 2022, which highlights an open-pit average grade of four g/t AuEq, an after-tax net present value (5 per cent) of $1.4-billion, 50-per-cent internal rate of return and a one-year payback at $1,700 (U.S.) per ounce Au and $19 (U.S.) per oz Ag.
+Skeena Resources is a Canadian mining exploration and development company focused on revitalizing the past-producing Eskay Creek gold-silver mine, located in Tahltan territory in the Golden Triangle of northwest British Columbia, Canada.
+The company released a feasibility study for Eskay Creek in September, 2022, which highlights an open-pit average grade of four grams per tonne gold equivalent, an after-tax net present value at a 5-per-cent discount of $1.4-billion, an internal rate of return of 50 per cent, and a one-year payback at $1,700 (U.S.) per ounce gold and $19 (U.S.) per ounce silver.
 Skeena is currently continuing exploration drilling at Eskay Creek.

-Exploration activities at the Eskay Creek project are administered on site by the company's exploration manager Raegan Markel, PGeo, and director of exploration Adrian Newton, PGeo.
-In accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects, Paul Geddes, PGeo, senior vice-president, exploration and resource development, is the qualified person for the company and has prepared, validated and approved the technical and scientific content of this news release.
-The company strictly adheres to CIM best practices guidelines in conducting, documenting and reporting the exploration activities on its projects.
+Exploration activities at the Eskay Creek project are administered on site by exploration manager Raegan Markel, PGeo, and director of exploration Adrian Newton, PGeo.
+In accordance with National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, Paul Geddes, PGeo, senior vice-president of exploration and resource development, is the qualified person for the company and has prepared, validated and approved the technical/scientific content of this news release.
+The company strictly adheres to CIM (Canadian Institute of Mining, Metallurgy and Petroleum) best practice guidelines in conducting, documenting and reporting the exploration activities on its projects.

 Quality assurance/quality control

 Once received from the drill and processed, all drill core samples are sawn in half, labelled and bagged.
 The remaining drill core is subsequently securely stored on site.
-Numbered security tags are applied to lab shipments for chain-of-custody requirements.
-The company inserts quality control (QC) samples at regular intervals in the sample stream, including blanks and reference materials with all sample shipments to monitor laboratory performance.
-The QA/QC program was designed and approved by Lynda Bloom, PGeo, of Analytical Solutions Ltd., and is overseen by the company's qualified person, Mr. Geddes, PGeo, vice-president, exploration and resource development.
+Numbered security tags are applied to laboratory shipments for chain-of-custody requirements.
+The company inserts quality control samples at regular intervals in the sample stream, including blanks and reference materials with all sample shipments to monitor laboratory performance.
+The quality assurance/quality control program was designed and approved by Lynda Bloom, PGeo, of Analytical Solutions Ltd., and it is overseen by the company's qualified person, Paul Geddes, PGeo, vice-president of exploration and resource development.

 Drill core samples are submitted to ALS Geochemistry's analytical facility in North Vancouver, B.C., for preparation and analysis.
-The ALS facility is accredited to the ISO/IEC 17025 standard for gold assays and all analytical methods include quality control materials at set frequencies with established data acceptance criteria.
-The entire sample is crushed and one kilogram is pulverized.
-Analysis for gold is by 50-gram fire assay fusion with atomic absorption spectroscopy (AAS) finish with a lower limit of 0.01 part per million and upper limit of 100 ppm.
-Samples with gold assays greater than 100 ppm are reanalyzed using a 50-gram fire assay fusion with gravimetric finish.
-Analysis for silver is by 50 g fire assay fusion with gravimetric finish with a lower limit of five ppm and upper limit of 10,000 ppm.
+The ALS facility is accredited to the ISO/IEC 17025 standard for gold assays, and all analytical methods include quality control materials at set frequencies with established data acceptance criteria.
+The entire sample is crushed, and one kilogram is pulverized.
+Analysis for gold is by 50 g fire assay fusion with atomic absorption finish, with a lower limit of 0.01 part per million and an upper limit of 100 ppm.
+Samples with gold assays greater than 100 ppm are reanalyzed using a 50 g fire assay fusion with gravimetric finish.
+Analysis for silver is by 50 g fire assay fusion with gravimetric finish, with a lower limit of five ppm and an upper limit of 10,000 ppm.
 Samples with silver assays greater than 10,000 ppm are reanalyzed using a gravimetric silver concentrate method.
-A selected number of samples are also analyzed using a 48-multielement geochemical package by a four-acid digestion, followed by inductively coupled plasma atomic emission spectroscopy (ICP-AES) and inductively coupled plasma mass spectroscopy (ICP-MS) and also for mercury using an aqua regia digest with ICP-AES finish.
+A selected number of samples are also analyzed using a 48-element geochemical package by a four-acid digestion, followed by inductively coupled plasma atomic emission spectroscopy (ICP-AES) and inductively coupled plasma mass spectroscopy (ICP-MS), and also for mercury using an aqua regia digestion with inductively coupled plasma atomic emission spectroscopy finish.
 Samples with sulphur reporting greater than 10 per cent from the multielement analysis are reanalyzed for total sulphur by Leco furnace and infrared spectroscopy.

 We seek Safe Harbor.